-Endo is deeply committed to advancing initiatives that promote educational access and equity for historically underrepresented and underserved populations.
-An alumna of the University of Nebraska at Omaha, where she was part of the Project Achieve TRIO program, she went on to obtain an M.P.A. in Public Management, an M.A. in Education, and a Graduate Certificate in Instructional Technology.
-Her Ph.D. in Language and Literacy Education with a cognate in Comparative Ethnic Studies is from the University of Illinois at Urbana-Champaign, where she was also a University of Illinois Pre-Doctoral Fellow, and received multiple awards for academic excellence and research innovation.
+A first-generation college student, Endo started her postsecondary pursuits at Metropolitan Community College.
+She then transferred to the University of Nebraska at Omaha, where she was part of the Project Achieve TRIO program, and then went on to earn her MPA in Public Management, MA in Education, and Graduate Certificate in Instructional Technology.
+Her PhD in Language and Literacy Education with a cognate in Comparative Ethnic Studies is from the University of Illinois at Urbana-Champaign, where she was a University of Illinois Pre-Doctoral Fellow, and received multiple awards for academic excellence and research innovation.